 AML caused by chemotherapy or radiation treatments in the past

-If AML isn’t mentioned otherwise (This is comparable to the FAB categorization and covers instances with AML that do not fit into one of the aforementioned categories.)
+If acute myeloid leukemia isn’t mentioned otherwise (This is comparable to the FAB categorization and covers instances with AML that do not fit into one of the aforementioned categories.)

 - minimally differentiated AML (FAB M0)